kinnala/scikit-fem/README.md

 - Added: `Mesh.save`/`Mesh.load` now exports/imports `Mesh.subdomains` and
   `Mesh.boundaries`
-- Added: `Mesh.load` now optionally writes any mesh data to a dictionary passed via the keyword argument `out`
+- Added: `Mesh.load` now optionally writes any mesh data to a list passed via the keyword argument `out`
 - Added: `Mesh.with_boundaries` now allows the definition of internal boundaries/interfaces via the flag `boundaries_only=False`